 ECAD PCB component parameters are transferred to the corresponding models created in MCAD.
 Note that this does not include components that were originally placed in MCAD.

 Constraints applied to the board outline:

-- The mechanical engineer can apply a constraint from an element of the board outline: to another board outline element; to a datum/reference feature; to a part in a higher level assembly; or to a component.
+- The mechanical engineer can apply a constraint from an element of the board outline: to another board outline element; to a datum/reference feature; to a part in a higher-level assembly; or to a component.
 CoDesigner does not modify these constraints.
-However, if the board outline is changed on the ECAD side, the sketch of the board part will be redrawn in MCAD and all of the edge IDs will be changed.
+However, if the board outline is changed on the ECAD side, the sketch of the board part will be redrawn in MCAD, and all of the edge IDs will be changed.
 Note that any change to any part of the board outline in ECAD will result in the entire board being redrawn in MCAD, and all board edge IDs changing.
 If there was a constraint applied to those edges or to the derived surfaces, those constraints will be broken.
 The board will stay in place in MCAD, and if necessary, the constraints can be manually restored.
-But considering that this will take some time, it is better to make changes to the board outline on the MCAD side only.

 Constraints applied to the components: